agsdot/middlemanblog/source/blog/2014-03-26-Arch-Install-And-Setup.markdown

 And then again, ubuntu has wifi drivers working out of the box I think for macbook.
 I'd really like to get them working on archlinux.

+*Update 3/30*

+I got wifi to work finally, that was late yesterday!!!!
+And consistently!!!!

+How?
+I followed the http://codylittlewood.com/ instructions to the nines, I got it working with the b43 drivers, the open source stuff vs the broadcom-wl ones.
+Man, dhcpcd vs NetworkManager.
+Follow instructions completely and disable possibly conflicting services.
+Interesting.

+Anyhow, on the way there, I reinstalled arch, got pretty familiar with tarball commands of xzf xjf or xJf for gz bz2 or xz files.
+And got familiar with cgdisk.
+Fun stuffs, in all sincerety.
+I feel my commandlinefu is growing.

+Man, today, also what I did I got me some git ssh keys setup for github wrapping stuff around startx with ssh-agent and got rbenv working.

+I think I'm ready to start doing some development on this new box.
+Linux and all.
+With pacman, git 1.9 (vs older versions on a mac), a newer bash (4.3), not that it makes a difference, but good to know.

+Seems near ready to roll!!!